Royal Collection: Management

 A registered charity, the Royal Collection Trust was set up in 1993 after the Windsor Castle fire with a mandate to conserve the works and enhance the public's appreciation and understanding of art.
 It employs around 500 staff and is one of the five departments of the Royal Household.
 Buildings do not come under its remit.
 In 2012, the team of curatorial staff numbered 29, and there were 32 conservationists.
 Income is raised by charging entrance fees to see the collection at various locations and selling books and merchandise to the public.
 The Trust is financially independent and receives no Government funding or public subsidy.
 A studio at Marlborough House is responsible for the conservation of furniture and decorative objects.

 Owing to the COVID-19 pandemic, the Trust lost £64 million during 2020 and announced 130 redundancies, including the roles of Surveyor of the Queen's Pictures and Surveyor of the Queen's Works of Art.
+The two posts were reinstated in December 2023.

 The Royal Collection Trust is a company limited by guarantee, registered in England and Wales, and a Registered Charity.
-On its website, the Trust describes its purpose as overseeing the "maintenance and conservation of the Royal Collection, subject to proper custodial control in the service of the Queen and the nation."
+On its website, the Trust describes its purpose as overseeing the "maintenance and conservation of the Royal Collection, subject to proper custodial control in the service of the King and the nation".
 It also deals with acquisitions for the Royal Collection, and the display of the Royal Collection to the public.

-Board of Trustees
+Board of trustees

 The Board of Trustees includes the following officers of the Royal Household: the Lord Chamberlain, the Private Secretary to the Sovereign and the Keeper of the Privy Purse.
 Other Trustees are appointed for their knowledge and expertise in areas relevant to the charity's activities.
 Currently, the trustees are: